CFARnet: deep learning for target detection with constant false alarm rate: Introduction

-Data-driven classifiers are the machine learning counterpart to model-based detectors.
-In simple settings with no unknown deterministic parameters, it is well known that the optimal Bayes classifier converges to the LRT with a specific false alarm rate \cite[p.
-78]{kay1998fundamentals}.
+Detection theory begins with simple hypothesis testing where a detector needs to decide between two fully specified distributions.
+The classical solution is the Likelihood Ratio Test (LRT) which is optimal in terms of maximizing the detection probability subject to a false alarm constraint.
+Recently, there is a growing trend of switching from model-based detectors to data-driven classifiers.
+In simple settings, it is well known that the optimal Bayes classifier converges to the LRT with a specific false alarm rate \cite{kay1998fundamentals,bartlett2006convexity}.
+Learned classifiers can be interpreted as approximations to these optimal Bayes solutions.
 More advanced classifiers can also maximize the cumulative detection rate over a wide range of false alarms, also known as the (partial) area under the curve (AUC) \cite{herschtal2004optimising, brefeld2005auc, narasimhan2013structural}.
 Large deviation analysis is available in \cite{braca2022statistical}.
-Consequently, there is a growing body of works on using machine learning for target detection.
-In the context of hyperspectral imagery, \cite{ziemann2018machine} introduced the use of support vector machines (SVM) and deep neural networks were proposed in \cite{girard2021deep}.
-In the context of radar detection, SVMs were considered in \cite{de2017approximating}.
-Specific CFAR radar detectors were developed by relying on CFAR features \cite{lin2019dl,akhtar2018neural,akhtar2021training}.

-The main contribution of this paper is a framework for learning CFAR detectors, denoted as CFARnet.
-The framework is general purpose and can be applied to arbitrary composite hypothesis testing problems.
-CFARnet is based on adding a penalty function that decreases the distances between the distributions under different parameter values.
-To optimize CFARnet, we rely on empirical and differentiable distances that have recently become popular in unsupervised deep learning \cite{goodfellow2014generative,li2015generative,gretton2012kernel}.
-Theoretically, we prove that under asymptotic linear and Gaussian settings, GLRT is indeed a minimizer of the Bayes risk subject to a CFAR constraint.
-Practically, CFARnet is a differentiable approximation to this minimizer that can also be applied in more general settings.
+Examples of works on machine learning for target detection include \cite{ziemann2018machine,girard2021deep} in hyperspectral imagery and \cite{de2017approximating} in radar.